A hub of assessment resources for families and professionals as a guide through the assessment process.

 This section includes information to support individuals, parents and professionals as they work together to create transition plans through the use of age-appropriate transition assessment.

-A collection of resources that provides parents and professionals with foundational information for understanding autism spectrum disorders (ASD).
+Discover a collection of resources that provides parents and professionals with foundational information for understanding autism spectrum disorders (ASD).

 Learn the causes and characteristics of autism spectrum disorder (ASD).